Getting ready for your first lesson and wondering you have the right English horseback riding clothes?

 I could hardly sleep the night before my first lesson…

-I was around 6 or 7 at the time – I don’t remember exactly.
-But I do remember that I must have checked my outfit and my boots and my helmet to make sure they were still there and ready for the next day at least 20 times.
+I was around 6 or 7 at the time of my first lesson – I don’t remember exactly.
+But I do remember how I felt and that I must have checked my outfit and my boots and my helmet to make sure they were still there and ready for the next day at least 20 times.

 I was so nervous that something about what I had bought wouldn’t be appropriate.
 Would my breeches be too fancy?
 Should I wear jeans?
 No of course not – that’s silly!